Skip to content

 ingress:

-class: nginx
+class: my-ingress-class

 The ACME plugin can contain more solvers (methods to confirm the owner of the domain).
 For demonstration purposes the http solver is used.